Wirantula/MaterialLinker/Material Linker/Assets/MaterialLinker/MaterialLinkerReadme.txt

-Material linker is made to make it easier to create materials and put them on the right objects
+Material linker is made to make it easier to create materials and apply them to the objects you want them to.

-to use it, either type a name for the material in the material name slot and press create material, or select an existing material in the material slot.
+It features material creation, material editing, automatic object apply and chosen obejct apply.

-add in the texture maps you wish to use in the correct slots and press edit material.
+You can open the tool by going to window and click Material Linker, a new window should pop up. there is a guide to use the tool within the window.
+It'll open if you click on the toggle button with the tool guide in the left upper corner.

-if you now want to apply the material to objects, type a part of the object name in the object tag slot. if you know press link to objects with tag, the tool will go through the entire assets folder and apply the material to every PREFAB that contains the object tag in its name
+Material Linker is mainly used to make it easier to apply materials to multiple objects or to make sure you only touch the things that are necessary to edit, create and apply materials to objects.
+Making the engine easier to use for non developers to work with objects and materials